 Oncolytic viruses are usually adapted or mutated to increase the tumor cell infection specificity.
 However, in some circumstances, the mutated oncolytic virus can still infect normal cells, such as hematopoietic cells, neurons, muscles, and the reproductive system.
 Specific assays need to be developed to analyze the toxicity of different oncolytic virus.

-Off-target toxicity can also come from the transgene that is engineered into oncolytic virus, such as antibody, growth factors, and cytokines.
-The toxicity generated from these transgene also has to be evaluated.
+Off-target toxicity also comes from the transgene that is engineered into oncolytic virus, such as antibody, growth factors, and cytokines, which must be evaluated.

 Please feel free to contact us for a quote and further discussion with our scientists.